poseidon-tech/cis6930fa24-project0/README.md

 ## Bugs and Assumptions

-- Calling the API after page 52 returns empty items.
-Similarly, page 999 also returns empty items.
-Pages above 1000 result in a timeout error or CAPTCHA.
-It is suspected that there is rate limiting for API calls above page 999.
+- There are some Assumptions I made based on data I observed in couple of pdf files, If pdf structure consistency changes then require adjustments to the extraction logic.
-- Data on FBI pages changes daily, so testing with an old downloaded file may result in errors.
+- Data on Norman Police page changes daily, so testing with an old downloaded file may result in errors.
 - Calling API too frequently results in temporary ban of client.
 - Users running this code may encounter errors if there are compatibility issues with the installed dependencies.